 Your app may need data to be loaded onto your device rather that getting it from a service at the time it is needed.
 Taking your data offline allows you to access it without a network connection.
-The needed data may have been authored using ArcGIS Desktop, and also may include data from other sources.
-There are three common workflows that you can use to deploy data that your app can use offline.
-This topic describes these workflows.
+The needed data may have been authored using ArcGIS Desktop and may include data from other sources.
+Three common workflows to deploy data your app can use offline are described in this topic.

-Sideloading means to use a tool to copy your data to a known location on your device before using your app, and then use the ArcGIS QML Extras plug-in to determine at run time where that location is.
+To copy your data to the device, also known as sideloading, you use a tool to copy the data to a known location on the device before the app is used, and then you use the ArcGIS QML Extras plug-in to determine at run time where that location is.

 - Author your tile packages, geodatabases, offline locators, offline network datasets, or mobile map packages in ArcGIS Desktop.